Academic Dual Enrollment

 Please contact the College Business Office at 251-580-2217 for further information.

 If students wish to pay for Dual Enrollment tuition and fees with PACT, it is their responsibility to fill out the PACT Request Form

 In accordance with State Board Policy, credit earned under the Dual Enrollment Program is held in escrow pending high school graduation.

-Upon successful completion of each of the pair of approved college courses, a minimum of six (6) semester hours of college credit will be awarded by Faulkner State and one (1) high school credit will be awarded by Baldwin County Board of Education.
+Upon successful completion of each of the pair of approved college courses, a minimum of six (6) semester hours of college credit will be awarded by the College and one (1) high school credit will be awarded by Baldwin County Board of Education.

 In order to have college credits transferred to another college, students must do both of the following:

-- Send high school transcript, including graduation date, to Faulkner State
+- Send high school transcript, including graduation date, to the College

-- Fill out and submit a Faulkner transcript release form
+- Fill out and submit a College transcript release form

 Important Dates to Remember

 Dual Enrollment Application Due Dates & Registration Dates

 The deadline for tuition and fee payment for students participating in Dual Enrollment is the same as any other college student and can be found in the term course schedule.